 Motorcyclists are expected to follow the same traffic laws as any other driver and exercise caution in order to prevent an accident.
 For example, motorcycles are prohibited from riding between lanes or passing unlawfully in a lane.
 However, many car and truck drivers fail to recognize that motorcycles and their riders are afforded the same rights as any people in standard vehicles.

 In order to go forward with a claim, an injured rider must show that a particular defendant, usually another driver, owed him or her a duty of care.
 This can often be accomplished by asserting well-established Florida law that requires a driver to use reasonable care in operating a vehicle in order to avoid foreseeable risks of harm.
 Once that duty is established, the motorcyclist must set forth sufficient evidence that the other driver breached the duty.

 In some serious cases, a motorcycle rider may suffer catastrophic injuries or even death as a result of another person’s negligence.
 While no amount of money can make up for the death of a loved one, a claim for wrongful death may provide monetary compensation to assist with medical and funeral costs as well as the lost potential to earn income.

 We can facilitate communications with insurance companies and work to assert your right to the damages you deserve.
-To speak one of our qualified attorneys, call us toll-free at (800) 283-7442 or contact us online today.
+To speak to one of our Florida motorcycle accident attorneys, call us toll free at (800) 283-7442.